Zilgibis

 Zilgibis (fl.
 520) was a ruler of the North Caucasian Huns.

 He received gifts from the Byzantine emperor Justin I, with whom he made a treaty against Sassanid Persia.
 However, the Sassanid king Kavad I also sent an embassy to him, and he also made a treaty with him.
-He eventually opted to side with the Persians, sending 20,000 from his troops to their aid.
-Upon hearing this, Justin informed Kavad that Zilgibis had also sworn alliance to him.
-He advised they become friends.
+He eventually opted to side with the Persians, sending 20,000 troops to their aid.
+Upon hearing this, Justin informed Kavad that Zilgibis had also sworn allegiance to him.
+He advised them to become friends.
 Kavad agreed and had the Hun king and his troops killed.